on-api/on-api/2.4.0/spec/orders.md

     * Deactivate the service
     * Remove the subscription
   * SUSPEND
-    * Requires subscriptionId
     * Temporary suspend the service
     * Change subscription state to "SUSPENDED"
+    * Requires subscriptionId and accessId
   * RESUME
-    * Requires subscriptionId
     * Resume a temporary suspended service
     * Only for subscriptions state from "SUSPENDED" to "ACTIVE"
+    * Requires subscriptionId and accessId
   * MODIFY
-    * Requires subscriptionId
     * Update a service with "spReference" and/or "spSubscriptionId"
+    * Requires subscriptionId and accessId
   * CHANGE
-    * Requires subscriptionId
     * Change the current service type to a new service type
+    * Requires subscriptionId and accessId

 ### requestedDateTime